Celqaz/byteli/content/posts/CFA/reading-4-global-investment-performance-standards-gips.md

 3. explain how the GIPS standards are implemented in countries with existing standards for performance reporting and describe the appropriate response when the GIPS standards and local regulations conflict
 4. the nine major sections of the GIPS standards

-## 1. Introduction to the Global Investment Performance Standards (GIPS)
+## Introduction to the Global Investment Performance Standards (GIPS)

-### a. explain why the GIPS standards were created, what parties the GIPS standards apply to, and who is served by the standards
+### explain why the GIPS standards were created, what parties the GIPS standards apply to, and who is served by the standards

 #### why the GIPS standards were created